 individually addressed robust Management frames, and the group management cipher suite is used to protect

 group addressed robust Management frames.
-Use of AES-128-CMAC is not valid as a data cipher suite.
+Use of BIP-CMAC-128, BIP-GMAC-128, BIP-GMAC-256, and BIP-CMAC-256 is not valid as a data cipher suite.

 A suite selector has the format shown in Figure 9-280 (Suite selector format).